 Avoid convenience foods – Go for fresh and loose food instead, buying convenience food means more packaging.
 It’s probable that loose, fresh food will also be cheaper as you’re likely going to get more meals out of them.
 There are plenty of treats, dishes and foods you can make from scratch.
 If you’re time-poor this Christmas, you may not want to do that but it is a fantastic way to be more self-sufficient with food and to have more control over your diet, too.

 Be conscious of your food waste – Separate your food waste from your general waste and make sure you compost.
 If you have some leftover food, try to use reusable storage solutions like jars, beeswax wraps and so on instead of tin foil and clingfilm.
-You could also save your vegetable peelings and take your food waste on a Boxing Day walk with the family to feed some local ducks, who’ll appreciate a hearty, nutritious meal.
+Take your food waste on a Boxing Day walk and feed some local ducks.

 Make your own wrapping paper – Wrapping paper is a big one at Christmas.
-227,000 miles of wrapping paper is chucked out every year in the UK, with Christmas making up a significant portion of that, and unfortunately not much of it is recyclable.
+227,000 miles of wrapping paper is chucked out every year in the UK, with Christmas making up a significant portion of that.
 That’s almost enough to reach to the moon!
 Make sure the wrapping paper you buy is recyclable or make your own if you can’t find any.
 You can make it super personalised and it can be a fun thing to do with your family.

 Go digital with your Christmas cards – If anyone is offended that your seasons greetings are digital instead of written on some card that will be thrown away, ask yourself why you’re even sending those people your well wishes!
 We’re joking of course, but you can use it as a teachable moment.
 Explain the impact that billions of Christmas cards has on our environment each year.